leobruneau/Bee-Colony-Simulator/REPONSES.md

 ### A5.2
 Because we cannot call a method on an object that doesn't exist.
 We can call methods of a class only when we already have an instance of it we can call them from.

+### A5.3
+We need to add a new parameter `std::vector<State>` that then needs to be used as a parameter for the constructor of the Bee class.
+In fact in this constructor, there will be a call to the constructor of the Collider class and one to the constructor of the CFSM class to initialize the possible states.

+### A5.4
+To model this behaviour of forgetting, we will use a pointer on a Vec2d so that when the position is forgotten, the pointer's value will be `nullptr`.
+Since any bee has a memory, we will implement the new attribute in the Bee class.
+We need to modify the constructor of the Bee class that needs to initialize the "memory" of the newly created bee to `nullptr`.

+### A5.5
+The method that needs to be redefined inside the subclasses is `j::Value const& getConfig()` which is a purely virtual method inside the Bee class.

+### A5.6
+For the current target we use a pointer on a Vec2d type.
+For the type of movement the bee is currently int, we chose an `enum type`.

+### A5.7
+Because we will use the polymorphic method getConfig() to get the correct parameters for each type of Bee.